 In the meantime, the non-conformist expansion in the area continued.
-Ebenezer Chapel was founded in rooms above a carpenter’s shop on Bayham Street in 1834, later moving to a site on the junction of Buck Street and Kentish Town Road (now on the edge of Camden Market behind Sainsbury’s and St. Michael’s).
-The Countess of Huntingdon’s Connection (a small society of Evangelical-Calvinist churches named after its founder) opened a meeting house on Hawley Road, Kentish Town in 1842, which in 1851 was revived from disuse as a Congregationalist Church.
+Ebenezer Chapel was founded in rooms above a carpenter’s shop on Bayham Street in 1834, later moving to a site on the junction of Buck Street and Kentish Town Road, now on the edge of Camden Market behind Sainsbury’s and St. Michael’s.
+The evangelical Countess of Huntingdon’s Connection opened a meeting house on Hawley Road, Kentish Town in 1842, which in 1851 was revived from disuse as a Congregationalist Church.
 The Kentish Town Congregational Church moved to a new building on Kelly Street in 1848.
-The Primitive Methodists (which had broken away from the Wesleyans in 1807) began open air preaching in Camden Town in 1850 and the following year converted a former paint shop into a worship space.
+The Primitive Methodists began open air preaching in Camden Town in 1850 and the following year converted a former paint shop into a worship space.

 Though the Roman Catholic hierarchy in England was restored in 1850, it did not show any sign of establishing churches in Camden Town itself, which effectively fell within the parish of St Patrick’s Soho in central London.
 It did set up a mission on Junction Road in Kentish Town in 1856, followed by a permanent church on Fortess Road in 1858-1860.
 The Roman Catholic mission to Kentish Town was reassigned to the Dominicans in 1861 and two years later they began building a priory and church, now St Dominic’s Priory.
 These two churches in Kentish Town and the Phoenix Road Chapel in Somers Town remained the closest Roman Catholic churches to Camden Town until 1933.